Lax matrices from antidominantly shifted Yangians and quantum affine algebras: A-type: Introduction

 \subsection{Acknowledgments}

 \

-R.F.\ acknowledges the support of the DFG Research Fellowships Programme $416527151$, the Max Planck Institute for Mathematics, Bonn and the IHES visitor program.
+We are indebted to the anonymous referees of this and the follow-up paper~\cite{frts} for helpful comments.
 A.T.\ is deeply grateful to Boris Feigin, Michael Finkelberg, Igor Frenkel, Andrei Negu\c{t}, and Alex Weekes, whose generous help and advice was crucial in the process of our work.
-A.T.\ gratefully acknowledges support from Yale University and is extremely grateful to IHES (Bures-sur-Yvette, France) for invitation and wonderful working conditions in the winter and summer $2019$, where this project was conceived and its major parts have been completed.
-A.T.\ was partially supported by the NSF Grant DMS-$1821185$.
+A.T.\ gratefully acknowledges support from Yale University and is extremely grateful to IHES (Bures-sur-Yvette, France) for invitation and wonderful working conditions in the winter and summer $2019$, where this project was conceived and its major parts were completed.

 This project has received funding from the European Research Council (ERC) under the European Union's Horizon $2020$ research and innovation programme (QUASIFT grant agreement $677368$).
+R.F.\ acknowledges the support of the Max Planck Institute for Mathematics, Bonn, and the IHES visitor program.
+R.F.\ also received funding from the DFG German Research Fellowships Programme $416527151$ at École normale supérieure.
+A.T.\ gratefully acknowledges the support from NSF Grants DMS-$1821185$ and DMS-$2037602$.